CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

   - Expand your workflow project again in Process Explorer, and open Bugs.java.
-Check the [@ApiOperation](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X#apioperation) and [@ApiImplicitParams](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X#apiimplicitparam-apiimplicitparams) annotations to see how these document the POST method and indicate its expected body content.
+Check the [@ApiOperation](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X#apioperation) and [@ApiImplicitParams](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X#apiimplicitparam-apiimplicitparams) annotations to see how these document the POST operation and indicate its expected body content.

   - Touch and save Bugs.java to trigger Designer to invoke the Cache Refresh service on the server.
 Or you can always manually refresh the MDW asset cache by right-clicking on the project and selecting Server > Refresh Caches.
 Yet another way to manually refresh is